TESTING FOR CORONAVIRUS DISEASE 2019 (COVID-19)

-Diagnostic testing in Long Beach is available for anyone with symptoms of COVID-19.
-Certain locations are also testing essential workers who may have been exposed but are not showing symptoms.
+Free diagnostic testing in Long Beach is available for anyone with symptoms of COVID-19.
+Certain locations are also testing Long Beach residents and essential workers who may have been exposed but are not showing symptoms.
 See below for more information.

-Most test results will be processed in 7-10 days.
+Most test results will be processed within 72 hours.

 Long Beach City College - Pacific Coast Campus * +